AristurtleDev/building-2d-games-with-monogame/documentation/02-getting-started.md

 3. Enter `C#` in the _Search Box_
 4. Click install for the _C# Dev Kit_ extension.

+> NOTE
-> \[!NOTE] When you search `C#` in the _Extension Panel_ you may notice there is the C# Dev Kit extension and a base standard C# extension.
+> When you search `C#` in the _Extension Panel_ you may notice there is the C# Dev Kit extension and a base standard C# extension.
 When installing the C# Dev Kit extension, the base extension will also be installed as a requirement.

 ### Installing the "MonoGame for VSCode" Extension